WINR: TV station

 In August 1954, WINR was awarded a construction permit to build Binghamton's second television station.
 It took the call letters WINR-TV (channel 40) when it went on the air in November 1957.
 Several months earlier in January 1957, Southern Tier Radio Service sold WINR and its channel 40 permit to the Binghamton Press, an arm of the then-Rochester-based Gannett Company newspaper chain.
 WINR-TV was primarily an NBC affiliate, since the radio station also carried NBC programming.

 Gannett split up the stations through separate sales in 1971: WINR radio was sold to a Mobile, Alabama-based broadcaster, while WINR-TV went to tower manufacturer Stainless, Inc., which changed that outlet's call sign to WICZ-TV.

 Standards, oldies and classic country

-In the late 1990s, WINR switched to an adult standards format.
+In the early 1980s, WINR switched to an adult standards format.
 Its core artists included Frank Sinatra, Dean Martin, Barbra Streisand and Nat King Cole.
 In the early 2000s, WINR was host to the nationally syndicated nightly adult standards radio program "The Clinton Ferro Program" starring Clinton Ferro.
 It ran from 2000 to 2002.
 The show was syndicated in 82 markets nationwide until Ferro's death in 2002.

 On January 25, 2012, WINR changed its format from adult standards to oldies, branded as "Oldies 680".
 On April 11, 2013, WINR rebranded as "Oldies 96-9" after the station added an FM translator, W245BV (96.9 FM) in Endwell.

 On December 8, 2014, WINR changed its format to classic country.
 It began calling itself the moniker "US 96.9".